nektro/zigmod/docs/tutorial.md

      - One place packages can be sourced from is https://aquila.red/.
 In order to add them to your project, you will obtain its ID in the form `1/truemedian/hzzp` and then run `zigmod aq add <package>`.

 - ZPM
-     - https://zig.pm/ is another supported pacakge index.
-You may add packages from ZPM with `zigmod zpm add <pacakge>`.
+     - https://zig.pm/ is another supported package index.
+You may add packages from ZPM with `zigmod zpm add <package>`.

 - Other/Git
      - Zigmod supports adding any Git repository as a dependency.
 This is done by manually editing your `zigmod.yml` and adding a line under either the `dependencies` or `dev_dependencies` keys.
 For example, adding a line with this contents would add `apple_pie` to your project: `  - src: git https://github.com/Luukdegram/apple_pie`.
 The URL field may be any valid Git url that you would pass to `git clone`.